sg-dev/sg-website/content/talks/2024_Workshop_May/Sobkowicz/index.md

 speaker_image:
 description:
 speaker: Pawel Sobkowicz
-affiliation: National Centre for Nuclear Research, University of Warsaw, Poland
+affiliation: National Centre for Nuclear Research, Poland
 where:
 from: 2024-05-16T11:00:00
 to: 2024-05-16T11:30:00